 Article 3 of the Planning and Development (SEA) Regulations 2004 (SI No. 436 of 2004) as amended requires that SEA is carried out for Local Area Plans where the population of the Plan area is 5,000 persons or more.
-The Plan area has a population that exceeds this threshold.
+The Plan area has a population that exceeds this threshold therefore full SEA must be undertaken.

 The findings of the SEA are expressed in this Environmental Report.
-This report will be both: altered take account of to recommendations contained in submissions: and changes that may be made to the Draft Plan on foot of submissions.
-Elected Members of Wexford County Council are required to take into account the findings of this report and other related SEA output during their consideration of the Draft Plan and before its adoption.
-An SEA Statement summarising how environmental considerations have been integrated into the Plan will be prepared at the end of the process to accompany the adopted Plan.
+This report has been account altered take of recommendations contained in submissions: and alterations that were made to the Plan on foot of submissions.
+Elected Members of Wexford County Council have taken into account the findings of this report and other related SEA output during their consideration of the Draft Plan and before its adoption.
+An Statement summarising how environmental considerations have been integrated into the Plan is prepared at the end of the process.